 Popular to contrary belief, the discovery of sparkling wines was not intentional.
 Instead, sparkling wine was created after a shipment of wine from Champagne reached England, and it had refermented inside the barrel.
 Since the Carbon Dioxide had nowhere to go, it was trapped inside, and thus, sparkling wine was born.

 Although there were very mixed feelings about this sparkling wine, the consumers who enjoyed the bubbles bought copious amounts of the wine, thus pushing Champagne into producing more of this style.
-With time and a lot of refinement over the years, wine producers could better quality wine and packaging solutions for these complex wines.
+With time and refinement over the years, wine producers could better quality wine and packaging solutions for these complex wines.

 Not All Bubbles are Champagne